davidlj95/ngx/projects/ngx-meta/docs/content/misc/bundle-size.md

 ## Last commit on `main`

-Here's how much bytes the library takes of your main bundle size when using all its features:
+Here's how many bytes the library takes of your main bundle size when using all its features:

+--8<-- "includes/bundle-size/v21/bundle-size-report.md"
 --8<-- "includes/bundle-size/v20/bundle-size-report.md"
 --8<-- "includes/bundle-size/v19/bundle-size-report.md"
---8<-- "includes/bundle-size/v18/bundle-size-report.md"

 ## Pull request